Change is painful, but nothing is as painful as staying stuck somewhere you don’t belong.

 - Find a positive mantra/self-affirmation that you can use when you get stuck in an anxiety cycle.

 - Practice mindfulness/meditation to help you stay grounded in the present moment.

 - Be gentle with yourself, use self-compassion and develop a kind inner dialogue.

 - Keep a journal so you have a safe place to channel your feelings of discomfort and a place to process these hard emotions.

 - Talk to a therapist with experience working with life transitions.

 - Practice tightening and releasing your muscles as a way to help you relax.

-Remember, when emotions are running high during transitions, be sure to schedule time into your day to take care of yourself.
-Also, keep an eye on your personal triggers and stressors so your emotional reactivity stays low during this trying time in your life.
+Remember, when emotions are running high during transitions in mom life, be sure to schedule time into your day to take care of yourself.
+Also, keep an eye on your own personal triggers and stressors so your emotional reactivity stays low during this time of change.